 Make a selection in the Benefits Investigation section under the Options tab if you would like a benefits investigation done for your patient.
 This is only applicable to US insured patients.

 If you would like to proceed with the assay and HOLD the FINAL PROCESSING pending patient approval, please check the second check box.
 This selection may extend turn-around time for report results.

+Benefits Investigations are not available for MMR orders.

 Specimen Retrieval: